This history writing took place early in my college years while attending UW-Stout in Menomonie, WI in 2009.

 While I was putting more images together in post-production I spent more and more time on UW-Stout’s college campus.
 I began to take several portraits of people walking by.
 Here is the best example of that below.

 I had the idea in my mind for a series involving stabbing oneself with a syringe in the neck.
-Thanks for my friends Kaitlin and Michaela for helping me out with this one!
+Thanks to my friends Kaitlin and Michaela for helping me out with this one!

 These were shot with my new camera, the Canon 5D Mark II (which is an amazing piece of equipment).